uiowa/uiowa/menus/index.md

 All menus can be managed by going to the menus overview page (admin/structure/menu).

-There are for menus by default:
+There are four menus by default:

 - Main Menu
 - Social Media